trabdlkarim/trabdlkarim.github.io/issues/bug-report.md

 parent: Feedback
 ---

-# Report an issue with a project
+# Report an issue with a Project ?
 {: .no_toc}

+Your feedback is essential to helping us make TAK PI projects great.
+{: .fs-6 .fw-300}

+---

 # Table of contents
 {: .no_toc .text-delta}